ts-engine/ts-engine/packages/_docs/content/docs/01-building-your-code.md

 ## Output

 Build output is written to `dist/`, the output directory structure matches the input structure.
-Along with the cjs or esm output type declarations and sourcemaps are also produced for each input.
+A sourcemap is always produced alongside your output JavaScript file.
+If you use the `--emit-types` option then type definitions will also be produced.

 ```
 src/index.ts -> dist/index.js